Daily Mail: Overview

 The Mail was originally a broadsheet but switched to a compact format on 3 May 1971, the 75th anniversary of its founding.
 On this date it also absorbed the Daily Sketch, which had been published as a tabloid by the same company.

 The publisher of the Mail, the Daily Mail and General Trust (DMGT), is listed on the London Stock Exchange.

 Circulation figures according to the Audit Bureau of Circulations in February 2020 show gross daily sales of 1,134,184 for the Daily Mail.
 According to a December 2004 survey, 53% of Daily Mail readers voted for the Conservative Party, compared to 21% for Labour and 17% for the Liberal Democrats.
 The main concern of Viscount Rothermere, the current chairman and main shareholder, is that the circulation be maintained.
 He testified before a House of Lords select committee that "we need to allow editors the freedom to edit", and therefore the newspaper's editor was free to decide editorial policy, including its political allegiance.
-On 17 November 2021, Ted Verity began a new seven-day role as editor of Mail newspapers, with responsibility for the Daily Mail, The Mail on Sunday and You magazine.
+In November 2021, Ted Verity began a new seven-day role as editor of Mail newspapers, with responsibility for the Daily Mail, The Mail on Sunday and You magazine.